artsy/artsy.github.io/_posts/2016-11-14-JS-Glossary.md

 }
 ```

-By providing a well encapulated Component model, you can really reduce the amount of code you need to build an application.
+By providing a well encapsulated Component model, you can agressively reduce the amount of redundant code you need to build an application.
 By not initially writing to the DOM, React can decide what has changed between user actions and that means you have to juggle significant less [state](#state).

 ### React Native